chrisliu298/cse20-python-teaching/1_installation/install_python.md

 Once you have downloaded the installer, go to the [installation instruction page](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Under "Regular installation," choose your operating system.
 For macOS, the page assumes you downloaded the command line installer with `bash` suffix, and you can accept most of the defaults (unless you know a certain default is not what you want).
 The same applies to a graphical installer.

-Note: You can skip step 2 in the instruction below, as that does not affect your installation.
+**Note**: You can skip step 2 in the instruction below, as that does not affect your installation.

 ![miniconda macOS installation instruction](images/miniconda-macos.png)